DABallentine/knowledge_discovery_charlotte/README.md

 ### Predictive Modeling
 With such a large computed feature set, we expected and indeed observed a significant degree of multicollinearity amongst the predictors, which would have confounded our attempts at inference based on individual predictors' influences and significance.
 After attempting both LASSO regression and Recursive Feature Elimination with Cross-Validation, neither method removed enough variables to reduce the multicollinearity problem to a manageable level.
 Our solution was then a forward-pass stepwise selection regression to select the top 30 variables, from which we dropped an additional 3 with variance inflation factors > 10.

 With the resulting predictor set of 27 variables, we ran an ElasticNet *Linear Regression* to control for the remaining multicollinearity, while also allowing additional shrinkage of less important parameters by the L1-norm penalty.
-The target varaible for this linear regression was a neighborhood's median household income.
+The target variable for this linear regression was a neighborhood's median household income.

 With the same predictor set, we also ran an ElasticNet *Logistic Regression* to predict the binary target variable of whether the neighborhood was historically red-lined.